 These savings will ideally be passed onto consumers in the way of lower closing costs, quicker closings, and lower purchase prices (that still benefit the home seller).

-Homie Loans offers all the typical stuff, including conventional, FHA, and VA loans, and they’ve automated the process (upload docs, e-sign) to save time and money.
+Homie Loans offers all the typical stuff, including conventional, FHA loans, and VA loans, and they’ve automated the process (upload docs, e-sign) to save time and money.

 Should You Use Homie?